LoganCDK/mystudyJAVASDA/CODE_OF_CONDUCT.md

 ## Our Responsibilities

-Project maintainers are responsible for clarifying the standar
+Project maintainers are responsible for clarifying the standards o